Posts

 Image

-All four gospel accounts apply the passage in Isaiah to John the Baptist, the messenger who called men to repent “ for the remission of sins ” in preparation for the Messiah.
-The passage identifies John as the forerunner who was expected before the “ Day of Yahweh ” to summon the nation - “ The voice of one crying, in the wilderness, prepare the way of the LORD ” - (Isaiah 40:3-5).
+All four gospel accounts apply the same passage from the Book of Isaiah to John the Baptist, the messenger who summoned men to repent “ for the remission of sins ” in preparation for the Messiah.
+The passage identifies John as the forerunner who was expected before the “ Day of the LORD ” - “ The voice of one crying, in the wilderness, prepare the way of the LORD ” - (Isaiah 40:3-5).

 POPULAR POSTS